 Collect, analyze, and disseminate information about the U.S. plant breeding effort in both public and private sectors, to include human capacity and access to enabling knowledge, technologies, germplasm, and infrastructure.
 [Chair, Wayne Smith]

-Regarding the survey concerning job-placement of Ph.d plant breeding graduates, there was a consensus to continue to reach out to the remaining (non-responding) institutions through personal contacts.
+Regarding the survey concerning job-placement of Ph.D. plant breeding graduates, there was a consensus to continue to reach out to the remaining (non-responding) institutions through personal contacts.

 Potential follow up: